Porthcawl: Harbour Quarter

-Porthcawl Lifeboat Station, purpose-built in 1995, is situated near the harbour.
+Porthcawl Lifeboat Station, built in 1995, is situated near the harbour.
 The station operates an Atlantic 85-class lifeboat and a D-class IB1 inflatable lifeboat.
-'Cosy Corner' is a park area, which over the years has housed a theatre, cinema, roller skating rink and ballroom.
-The Jennings Building, built in 1832, is a grade II listed building and Wales' oldest maritime warehouse, and is currently vacant.
-The building was identified as a potentially important facility as part of the Porthcawl Regeneration Strategy.
-It now houses three hospitality businesses, each unique in their own right.
+Cosy Corner is a park area, which over the years has housed a theatre, cinema, roller skating rink and ballroom.
+The Jennings Building, built in 1832, is a grade II listed building and Wales' oldest maritime warehouse.
+The building was identified as a potentially important facility as part of the Porthcawl Regeneration Strategy; it houses three hospitality businesses.

-At the end of Porthcawl jetty stands a white lighthouse built in 1860.
-The lighthouse is currently in use as a navigational aid.
-Porthcawl Lighthouse was the last coal and gas-powered lighthouse in the UK.
+At the end of Porthcawl jetty stands a white lighthouse built in 1860, as a navigational aid.
+It was the last coal and gas-powered lighthouse in the United Kingdom.
 It switched to being powered by North Sea gas in 1974, before becoming powered by electricity in 1997.
 The jetty and surrounding area are popular spots for sea fishing.

 The historic ships the PS Waverley, the last seagoing paddle steamer in the world, and the MV Balmoral sail from this area during the summer months.

 Governance

-At the local level, Porthcawl is administered by Porthcawl Town Council.
-The council consists of 19 town councillors, elected from five community wards, East Central, West Central, Newton, Nottage and Rest Bay.

-Prior to 1996, Porthcawl was divided into the Porthcawl East and Porthcawl West wards, electing a total of seven councillors to Ogwr Borough Council.
+Prior to 1996, the town was divided into the Porthcawl East and Porthcawl West wards, electing a total of seven councillors to Ogwr Borough Council.

 Subsequent to the creation of Bridgend County Borough Council and as a result of The County Borough of Bridgend (Electoral Arrangements) Order 1998, the town was divided into five county wards corresponding to the town council wards: Newton, Nottage, Porthcawl East Central, Porthcawl West Central and Rest Bay.
 These elect a total of five county councillors.

+Porthcawl is represented by the following parliamentary constituencies: